← Back to Motivic MIDI

 To make your chords sound professional, clear, and playable, Motivic MIDI applies two common techniques used by session keyboardists:

-- Omission Rules (Dropping the Mud): When playing highly extended chords (like 9ths), stacking every single note creates a dense, muddy sound.
+- Omission Rules (Dropping Some Notes): When playing highly extended chords (like 9ths), stacking every single note creates a dense sound.
+That's not necessarily a bad thing, but I decided to try to keep this app's chord-generating abilities reasonably limited.
 Motivic MIDI automatically drops the "Perfect 5th" from these chords to free up sonic space.
 If you drop the 5th (A) from a standard Dm9 chord, you are left with the core identifying tones: D-F-C-E.

 - Voice Leading (Inversions): The app frequently uses inversions to create smooth, musical transitions.
 If that D-F-C-E chord is played in 1st Inversion, the D moves up an octave, leaving the F at the bottom: F-C-E-D.